Structures in compressible magnetoconvection and the nature of umbral dots: Numerical model

 \subsection{Treatment of radiation and subgrid scale motions}

-Viscosity and diffusivities due to subgrid scale turbulent eddies are calculated according to the Smagorinsky model.
+Viscosity and diffusivity due to subgrid scale turbulent eddies are calculated according to the Smagorinsky model.
 The dynamical viscosity is given by

 where $c_{\mu}$ is an adjustable constant, usually chosen from the range 0.1--0.2.
-The filter width $\Delta$ is taken to be the local resolution, colon stands for tensor contract and $\vec{\sigma}=\partial_i \varv_j+\partial_j \varv_i$.
-The turbulent heat transfer coefficient $C_S$ and the magnetic diffusivity $\eta$ are calculated as
+The filter width $\Delta$ is taken to be the local resolution, a colon stands for tensor contract, and $\vec{\sigma}=\partial_i \varv_j+\partial_j \varv_i$.
+The turbulent heat transfer coefficient $C_S$ is calculated as

-where the Prandtl number $\delta$ and the magnetic Prandtl number $\delta_m$ are assumed to be constant.
+where the Prandtl number $\delta$ is assumed to be constant.

 For the current study, radiative transfer is considered in the diffusion approximation.
 The total (radiative$+$turbulent) diffusive heat flux is then